 In providing a safe space for men to talk openly, the Eaton Foundation challenges rigid, destructive typecasts of masculinity.
 In doing so, it ultimately takes steps to tackle the silent epidemic of male suicide, a British epidemic that is only growing: new research suggests that the number of male mental health patients who die by suicide in the UK has increased by almost a third in the last decade.

 To understand male suicide, you have to understand masculinity.
-For many, masculinity leaves no room for vulnerability, self-doubt or weakness.
+For many, masculinity leaves no room for vulnerability, self-doubt, or weakness.
 From a young age, men are conditioned, and later expected, to hide emotional fragility.
-Instead they must adhere to a narrow, restrictive view of manhood: a worldview characterised by power, dominance, rationality, control and aggression.
+Instead they must adhere to a narrow, restrictive view of manhood: a worldview characterized by power, dominance, rationality, control, and aggression.

-As we have seen, having a stiff upper lip or always acting the lad can quickly become exhausting, unsustainable and damaging.
-Patriarchy might privilege men who conform to its narrow view of success – i.e. those who are heterosexual, financially profitable, stoical, invulnerable and domineering – but it's less accommodating to those who don't conform.
-As such, it can be difficult to admit to going through a phase of crisis, depression or anxiety.
-The roles, character traits and behaviours we associate with manhood are all about control, but when men experience mental health problems, they lose control.
+As we have seen, having a stiff upper lip or always acting the lad can quickly become exhausting, unsustainable, and damaging.
+Patriarchy might privilege men who conform to its narrow view of success—i.e. those who are heterosexual, financially profitable, stoical, invulnerable, and domineering—but it's less accommodating to those who don't conform.
+As such, it can be difficult to admit to going through a phase of crisis, depression, or anxiety.
+The roles, character traits, and behaviors we associate with manhood are all about control, but when men experience mental health problems, they lose control.

 But gender isn't the only thing that has an impact on the probability of suicide.
 Unsurprisingly, the amount of cash in your pocket and life chances you have makes a difference, too.
 Those in the poorest socio-economic circumstances are ten times more likely to commit suicide than the affluent.